corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-machine.rst

 The first type of constraint is the allowable transitions as denoted by allowable Commands

-If you follow the Basic model diagram above, we can see that when an agreement is in Draft it only has two valid transitions: back to Draft via the Amend Command or to Agreed via the AgreeDeal Command.
+If you follow the basic model diagram above, we can see that when an agreement is in Draft it only has two valid transitions: back to Draft via the Amend Command or to Agreed via the AgreeDeal Command.
 It can't, for example, move from Cancelled to Agreed.

-The modelling assumption is that if the transition/ Command is not shown on the diagram, it should not be permitted to occur.
+The language assumption is that if the transition/ Command is not shown on the diagram, it should not be permitted to occur.

 -----------------------
 State Level Constraints